aaalgo/aa_swe/README.md

 # AA_TOOLS

+Wei Dong
+wdong@aaalgo.com

-The tools for solving the [SWE-bench](https://www.swebench.com/) with Mailcoach.
+The tools for solving the [SWE-bench](https://www.swebench.com/) with [Mailcoach](https://github.com/aaalgo/mailcoach_lite).

-You'll need a solver (the prompt) to run this package.
+**You'll need a solver (the prompt) to run this package.
 The solver is currently not open to the general public.
-Contact the author for collaboration.
+Contact the author for collaboration.**

 # Setup Environment